Availability: Release 5.0

 Invokes a browser with a given URL.
 Note that the Browser type and other details are automatically picked from the inputs you provide as part of the test execution (Run modal).

-Launch Mobile Application
+Launch Mobile Device

 Open Terminal Emulator Session